laurelbonal/ChampHub/README.md

 1. Typescript
 2. Display "free to play" champions on the landing screen (yes, I'm going to bring it back after going through all the trouble to remove it)
+3. Allow users to "favorite" champions or save champs for later
-3. Allow users to choose language, to allow me to help people from multiple backgrounds
+4. Allow users to choose language, to allow me to help people from multiple backgrounds
-4. Add skins carousel to champion page
+5. Add skins carousel to the champion page
-5. Add common build paths
+6. Add common build paths

 ### Thank you for checking out ChampionHub!